Carried babies cry less!

 By being so close to your body's rhythms, your baby "gets in rhythm" much more quickly.
 Your heartbeat, breathing, voice and warmth are all familiar.
 Research has shown how this helps infants to adapt to life outside the womb.

 Babies who are not held need more verbal interaction and eye contact, just to be reassured that you're there.
-Carrying your baby is a great way to connect with him or her (and provide stimulation too).
+Baby wearing benefits you and your baby because it is a great way to connect with him or her (and provide stimulation too).
 Additionally, your baby is "right there" to enjoy whenever you feel like snuggling or kissing!

 Baby sling carriers are a great bonding tool for fathers, grandparents, adoptive parents, babysitters, and other caregivers.
 Partners who work away from home, relatives and babysitters all have a ready way of connecting with and soothing your baby when they wear him or her.

 Studies have shown that nearly 1 in 2 babies in North America will suffer from positional plagiocephaly, or “flat head syndrome” (6).
 This is believed to be the result of over-using devices such as car seats, swings and bouncy seats, as well as the “Back to Sleep” program which was implemented in the early 90's.
 By regularly carrying your baby in a baby carrier, wrap or sling you will avoid the constant pressure that is placed on the back of your baby's head in these devices, and you will be promoting a healthy and natural head development!

 Babies with special needs often enter the world with fragile, easily over-stimulated nervous systems.
 Parents attempt to find the proper balance – to provide their baby with the sensory nourishment he or she requires for optimal development, while simultaneously avoiding over-stimulation.
 Research has even shown that premature babies who are touched and held gain weight faster and are healthier than babies who are not.
 (2)